 ENDORSEMENT AND CPD HOURS

-The cost of the Well Women’s Screening Course, including theory, clinical training, and all course materials is: $995.
-An early bird rate will be offered: dates TBA.
+The cost of the Well Women’s Screening Course, including theory, clinical training, and all course materials is $995.
+An early bird rate of $895 is available.
+Closing date for early bird registration is 15 October 2018.

 Telephone: 02 6163-3432